OCD Test

 Who can complete it and how is it administered?

-It is typically clinician-rated using a structured interview, with responses based on the past week.
+The Y-BOCS is typically clinician-rated using a structured interview, with responses based on the past week.
 A self-report format may be used when interview administration is not available.
+It is appropriate for adults who experience recurrent intrusive thoughts or compulsive behaviors — whether or not they have received a formal OCD diagnosis.

 What time period should responses cover?

-Answer based on symptoms during the last 7 days, including today.
-If symptoms vary, use the usual level across the week.
+Answer based on your symptoms during the last 7 days, including today.
+If symptoms vary across the week, use the level that was most typical rather than focusing on the best or worst day.

 How long does it take and how many questions are included?